-When the Power Hall reopens in 2021, we want to tell our visitors more about the people who used the machines that kept Manchester’s industries, factories and businesses moving.
+When the Power Hall reopens, we want to tell our visitors more about the people who used the machines that kept Manchester’s industries, factories and businesses moving.
 To help with this, we would love you to share any stories you may have about the engines listed below.

 This could be direct experience of working with the machines, the memories of someone they know who did, or photos of the engines and the people who worked with them.
 We want to put local people at the heart of the Power Hall’s story and talk about the individuals who helped to make Manchester an industrial powerhouse.